wp-plugins/wptouch/readme.txt

 == Changelog ==

+= Version 1.9.9.4 =
+* Updated and edited admin verbiage
+* Added remove action for Google Libraries plugin (for compatibility)

 = Version 1.9.9.3 =
 * Theme CSS fixes and revisions
 * Updated outdated links in the admin panel